Team-Pr0xy/shushjax/readme.md

 # shushjax #

-Standalone (no jQuery) Headerless Pushstate + AJAX.
+Standalone (no jQuery) Headerless Pushstate + AJAX. shushjax uses ajax and pushState to deliver a fast browsing experience with real permalinks, page titles, and a working back button. shushjax works by grabbing html from your server via ajax and replacing the content of a container on your page with the ajax'd html.
+It then updates the browser's current url using pushState without reloading your page's layout or any resources (js, css), giving the appearance of a fast, full page load.
+But really it's just ajax and pushState.

+For [browsers that don't support pushState][compat] shushjax fully degrades.
 Inspired by the original PJAX, forked from PJAX-Standalone and with pjax-fw ported over.
 The design is loosely based on the original jquery implementation found at: https://github.com/defunkt/jquery-pjax
 This code is licensed under the MIT Licence